Zhdanovich98/pub_devcesops/files/for_wiki.md

     $ sudo apt update
     $ sudo apt install python3-pip
 ```
-To install pip, follow t2.2he official pip installation guide - this will automatically install the latest version of setuptools.
+To install pip, follow the official pip installation guide - this will automatically install the latest version of setuptools.
 Good article about installing python and pip:
 - [Properly Installing Python]
 - [Official pip installation guide]